Texas to Montana Car Shipping (2026 Cost Guide)

-Quick answer: The average cost to move a car 1,414 miles from Texas to Montana falls between $1,136 and $1,658.
-Delivery typically takes three–eight days.
-The timeline can vary based on the type of transport you opt for and the time of year.
-To get a tailored quote, check out our car shipping cost calculator.
+Quick answer: The cost to ship a car 1,414 miles from Texas to Montana typically falls between $1,109 and $1,603.
+The process usually takes three–eight days, depending on variables like the type of transport and seasonal demand.
+For a personalized estimate, visit our car shipping cost calculator.

 |